sdbs-uni-p/jsonschema-refexpander/README.md

 `java -jar jarfile -normalize -repositorytype -allowDistributedSchemas -fetchSchemasOnline "pathToDir"`<br/><br/> If `corpus` was chosen for the `repositorytype` an additional parameter with the path to the file repos_fullpath.csv (`pathToReposFullpath`) is needed.<br/>
 `java -jar jarfile -normalize -corpus -allowDistributedSchemas -fetchSchemasOnline "pathToDir" "pathToReposFullpath"`<br/><br/>
+  - `"linksToPermalinks"` should be the path to a CSV file where a link prefix maps to a permalink prefix such that all web references in a schema are loaded using the permalink instead the original one.
+This parameter is optional and can be omitted if no permalink should be specified.
 - Recursion checking:<br/>
 See [here](#recursion-checking) for an explanation.<br/>
 Again `pathToDir` should be the path to the directory in which the schemas are stored.<br/>